Making neurodiverse recruitment simple

 Neurodiversity in the workplace is the inclusion of employees who are neurodistinct.
 These employees may identify with traits of autism, attention deficit hyperactivity disorder (AD(H)D), dyslexia, dyspraxia or some other neurodivergent condition.

-To get the most out of their unique perspectives and skill sets, you should incorporate universal design, which makes your working environment accessible to everyone.
+To get the most out of their unique perspectives and skill sets, your business should incorporate universal design, which makes your working environment accessible to everyone.
 You can do this by providing a sensory-friendly environment, flexible work schedules and neurodiversity training.

 What are the benefits of neurodiverse recruitment?